rawakash66/Thesis_Akash_2022/README.md

 The dataset acquired can be found at this [link](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/camera%20calibration/data).
 To get the results on calibration parameters, run the script file provided in the [link](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/camera%20calibration/script/calibration.py).
 The output will be the intrinsic parameters including focal length, principal point, radial distortion coefficients and tangential distortion coefficients along with plots for [reprojection errors](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/reprojection%20error.png) and [lens distortion](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/figures/lens%20distortion.png).
-A [yml](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/camera%20calibration/data/calibration_circle.yml) file also gets created inside the data folder containing the saved intrinsic camera matrix and distortion coefficients necessary for reconstruction process.
+A yml file also gets created inside the data folder containing the saved intrinsic camera matrix and distortion coefficients necessary for reconstruction process.
+The file can be viewed [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/camera%20calibration/data/calibration_circle.yml).

 ## Silhouette extraction <a name="silhouette"></a>
 The segmentation of droplets in the image is required before starting the reconstruction.
-An [U-Net](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) CNN architecture was used because of its great performance in medical image segmentation of irregular-shaped cells.
+An [U-Net](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) CNN architecture was used because of its state-of-art performance in medical image segmentation of irregular-shaped cells.
 The [EfficientNetB4](https://arxiv.org/abs/1905.11946) was used as the backbone of the model and the pre-trained weights of imagenet was used in the encoder layer.
 The [segmentation-model](https://github.com/qubvel/segmentation_models) library was utilized for all the purposes.
 The dataset included 373 images for training, 40 images for validation and 24 images for testing.
 The image dataset included a combination of all the specimen used in the experiment along with some unseen examples to generalize the model.